 Method 1: Cut PDF file – Extract page from PDF via Google Chrome

-Sometimes you want to create a cut down version of a long PDF file that includes only relevant pages.
+Sometimes you want to create a cut down version of a long PDF file containing only relevant pages.
 This can also reduce file size and make it easier to share via email, which is a handy bonus.

 All you need is your web browser, ideally Google Chrome.
-However, any browser that can open a PDF file will do the trick as long as you’re running Windows 8.1 or higher, or you have a PDF printer installed.
+However, any browser that can open a PDF file will do the trick as long as you’re running Windows 8.1 or higher or have a PDF printer installed.

-Anyway, things are easiest if you activate Google Chrome and open the PDF you want to work with.
+Anyway, things are most comfortable if you activate Google Chrome and open the PDF you want to work with.
 To do that, press Ctrl + O and select the file from your hard drive.

-Alternatively, you can right-click on it in the File Explorer window and choose Open with , then choose Google Chrome from the list.
+Alternatively, you can right-click on it in the File Explorer window and choose Open With, then select Google Chrome from the list.

 Click the printer icon in the top right or press Ctrl + P. This will bring up the print options for which you need to click the Change… button and select ‘ Save as PDF ‘ from the list.
 If you’re not using Chrome, look for the Microsoft Print to PDF option in the list of printers.

-Now click the button below ‘All’ next to the pages and use the text box to select the page you want to extract from your PDF file.
-You can use the preview panel on the right to scroll up and down and see what’s on each page.
+Now click the button below ‘All’ next to the pages, use the text box to select the page you want to extract from your PDF file.
+You can use the preview panel on the right to scroll up & down and see what’s on each page.

 Then enter the number of pages to extract, separated by commas.
 If there are any consecutive pages, you can specify a range of cells with dashes, such as 8-10.

 Once you’re done, click the Save button (other browsers may still display this as ‘ Print ‘) and enter a file name to save and navigate to the folder where you want to keep it.